This post may contain affiliate links. Please read our disclosure policy.

 - 5 cloves Garlic, minced

-- 1 bunch Fresh Thyme, 5-6 sprigs. heard stems removed
+- 1 bunch Fresh Thyme, 5-6 sprigs, hard stems removed

 - 2 tsp Fish or Seafood Seasoning

-- 1 tsp Annatto Powder, achiote powder, for colour
+- 1 tsp Annatto Powder, achiote powder, for colour, optional

 - 1/2 tsp Black Pepper